JasperFx/lamar/docs/guide/index.md

 This page does assume that you are already familiar with IoC containers.
 For more background on the concepts and usage of an IoC container within your application, see [concepts](/guide/ioc/concepts)

+## What is Lamar?

 Lamar is a .NET library that provides two pieces of functionality:

 1. A fast [Inversion of Control Container](https://www.martinfowler.com/articles/injection.html) that natively supports the [ASP.Net Core DI abstractions](https://code.msdn.microsoft.com/Dependency-injection-in-f789ceaa) and a subset of the older [StructureMap library](https://structuremap.github.io)
 1. The dynamic code generation and compilation features used underneath the IoC implementation

+## History and Motivation

+[StructureMap](https://structuremap.github.io) was the first production capable Inversion of Control container in the .Net ecosystem, with its first production usage in the summer of 2004.
+Despite its success, StructureMap's internals were not keeping up well with modern usage within ASP.Net Core applications and lagged in performance.
+Lamar was conceived as a replacement for StructureMap that would hugely improve upon StructureMap's performance, be completely compliant with the new ASP.Net Core DI behavior, and provide an easy off ramp for existing StructureMap users.

 ## Lamar as IoC Container